Basilica Sanctuary of Meritxell

 However, despite the splendour of its exterior, the inside is completely austere with no ornamentation or decoration whatsoever, apart from the stained glass window in the church revealing the meaning of the name Meritxell.

 The Sanctuary of Meritxell, a magnificent setting

 Another of the charms of the Basilica Sanctuary of Meritxell is its magnificent setting in a sheltered valley in the parish of Canillo.
 Pure white in summer and a brilliant green the rest of the year, the location of this temple helps imbue the architectural site with solemnity and tranquillity.

-You can reach this site by car or Andorran Tourist Bus number 1, which operates from June to September and stops at other interesting monuments in Canillo, such as the churches of Sant Joan de Caselles and Sant Joan d’Encamp.
+You can reach this site by car or Andorran Tourist Bus number 1 and 4, which operates from June to September and stops at other interesting monuments in Canillo, such as the churches of Sant Joan de Caselles and Sant Joan d’Encamp.
 The sanctuary organises guided tours from May to October (upon prior request in the low season).
 You also have free access to the nature route leading to the Meritxell Oratories and the village of Prats.